Dhiraj1020/CPP-OOP-Concepts/copy semantics/README.md

     ClassName(const ClassName &source);

-+important to define a copy constructor explicitly?
++ important to define a copy constructor explicitly?

     It's important to define a copy constructor explicitly when your class manages resources that require deep copying, like dynamically allocated memory, file handles, or network connections.
 The default copy constructor provided by the compiler performs a shallow copy, which simply copies the pointers, not the actual resources they point to.
 This can lead to problems such as: